 An intensive study in advanced mathematics, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 202. Geometrical Systems (3) Prerequisites: Mathematics 150A and an upper division course in geometry.
 Ordered and affine geometries, decompositions, dilations.
 Projectivities and projective space.
 Absolute geometry, isometrics, groups generated by inversions.
 204A-204B.
 Topics in Analysis (3-3) Prerequisites: Mathematics 121A and 150A.
 204A is prerequisite to 204B.
 Topics in analysis, including the real number system, convergence, continuity, differentiation, the Riemann-Stieltjes integral, complex analysis, designed to give the secondary teacher a broad understanding of the fundamental concepts.
 205. Advanced Mathematical Logic (3) Prerequisite: Mathematics 150A or 155.
 First-order theories, completeness theorems, arithmetization, Gödel's incompleteness theorem.
 212. Advanced Ordinary Differential Equations (3) Prerequisites: Mathematics 119 and 121A.
 Existence and uniqueness theorems, Wronskians, adjoint systems, Sturm-Liouville boundary value problems, equations of Fuchsian type.
 214. Advanced Partial Differential Equations (3) Prerequisite: Mathematics 170.

-Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformation, other transformation methods, Green's functions.

-220A-220B.
-Topology (3-3)
+Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformation, other transformation methods, Green's func- 220A-220B.
+Topology (3-3) Prerequisite: Mathematics 160.
+Mathematics 220A is prerequisite to 220B.

-Prerequisite: Mathematics 121B.

 Metric spaces, regular spaces, Hausdorff spaces, general topological spaces, arcs and curves, and the Jordan Curve Theorem.
+222A-222B.
+Functional Analysis (3-3) Prerequisites: Mathematics 149 and 160.
+Mathematics 222A is prerequisite to 222B.
+Banach spaces, Hilbert spaces, spectral theory and Banach algebras.
 224A-224B.
 Functions of a Complex Variable (3-3) Prerequisites: Mathematics 121B and 175.
 Mathematics 224A is prerequisite to Mathematics 224B.
 Analytic continuation, elliptic functions, conformal mapping, Riemann surfaces.
 226A-226B.
 Functions of a Real Variable (3-3) Prerequisites: Mathematics 121B.
 Mathematics 226A is prerequisite to Mathematics 226B.
 Point sets, functions and limits, continuity, differentiations, Riemann and Lebesgue integration.

-230. Rings and Ideals (3) Prerequisite: Mathematics 150B.
+230. Rings and Ideals (3)

+Prerequisite: Mathematics 150B.

 A development of the theory of rings.

-231. Theory of Groups (3) Prerequisite: Mathematics 150B.
+231. Theory of Groups (3)

+Prerequisite: Mathematics 150B.

 A development of the theory of groups.

-232. Theory of Fields (3) Prerequisite: Mathematics 150B.

-A study of both finite and infinite fields, and field extensions.

-233. Linear Algebra and Matrix Theory (3)

-Prerequisite: Mathematics 149.
+232. Theory of Fields (3)Prerequisite: Mathematics 150B.A study of both finite and infinite fields, and field extensions.
+233. Linear Algebra and Matrix Theory (3) Prerequisite: Mathematics 149.
 A study of matrices, determinants, and vector spaces.
 240A-240B.
-Advanced Mathematical Statistics (3-3) Prerequisites: Mathematics 140B and 121A, Mathematics 240A is prerequisite to Mathematics 240B.
+Advanced Mathematical Statistics (3-3) Prerequisites: Mathematics 140B and 121A.
+Mathematics 240A is prerequisite to Mathematics 240B.